home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 1) Make a **backup** of your Home Assistant configuration.
 If you're running the supervisor this is very easy to do by creating a snapshot.
 You should do this so you'll be able to quickly revert if you may run into unexpected problems.

-   **!
-Write down/copy your Z-Wave network key somewhere, you are going to need it later.**
+   <div class='note info'>Write down/copy your Z-Wave network key somewhere, you are going to need it later.</div>

-   **!
-Make a list of what node ID belongs to each device.
+   <div class='note info'>Make a list of what node ID belongs to each device.
 Your network (Nodes and their config etc) is stored on the stick but the names you gave your devices and entities are not.
-This step is optional but will save you a lot of time later.**
+This step is optional but will save you a lot of time later.</div>

 2) Remove the Z-Wave integration from Home Assistant: Configuration --> Integrations --> Z-Wave (or OpenZWave) --> Press the three dots and click Remove.